yannchristinat/geneva-hrd/README.md

 # geneva-hrd
-Graaphical interface (R/shiny) to the oncoscanR package for computing the HRD score used by the Geneva HRD test.
+Graphical interface (R/shiny) to the oncoscanR package for computing the HRD score used by the Geneva HRD test.

 https://github.com/yannchristinat/oncoscanR